-Even if no one ever said this to you directly, you may have still thought it about yourself at some point or another.
-I think it about myself from time to time, even though I rarely take the thought seriously.
-But why would I think something about myself I don’t actually think is true?
+Even if no one ever said this to you directly, you may have thought it about yourself at some point.
+I think it about myself occasionally, even though I rarely take the thought seriously.
+But why would I think something about myself I don’t think is true?
 Because somewhere, deep down, the thought exists as something that could be true.
 As a fear.

-Fear can be useful – it can be a tool to motivate us to confront issues, or to be careful in dangerous situations.
+Fear can be useful – it can be a tool to motivate us to confront issues or to be careful in dangerous situations.
 Fear can also be very destructive – it causes many people to think and act irrationally.
-Worst of all, it can hold us back from doing things we actually want to do – like write.
+Worst, it can hold us back from doing things we want – like writing.

-When you can’t write something, or don’t know how to write something, or hold yourself back from taking a stab at writing something, it’s usually because you are afraid that you will confirm one of these bullshit fears simply by attempting to write.
+When you can’t write something, don’t know how to write something, or hold yourself back from taking a stab at writing something, it’s usually because you are afraid that you will simply confirm one of these bullshit fears by attempting to write.

 Let me tell you something: writing something bad doesn’t make you a bad writer.

-You need to let go of this notion that in order for something to be good, it has to start good.
-The truth is everything starts bad.
+You need to let go of this notion that for something to be good, it has to start well.
+The truth is everything starts badly.
 Most things stay bad.
-The only things that get better, get better over time.
-But just because it starts bad, it doesn’t mean you are bad.
+The only things that get better get better over time.
+But just because it starts badly doesn’t mean you are bad.
 It just means you started.

 Writing is iterative.
-In order to get to the next draft, you need a first draft to revise.
-And in order to get a first draft, you need to be okay with writing something that could be bad.
+You need a first draft to revise to get to the next draft.
+And to get the first draft, you need to be okay with writing something that could be bad.
 Only once it’s written can you make it better.
 It’s impossible to improve something that doesn’t exist yet.

-This doesn’t mean you have to rewrite things hundreds of times for them to finally be good.
+This doesn’t mean you have to rewrite things hundreds of times for them to be good finally.
 Personally, nothing kills my motivation more than thinking about that.
 Yes, it is important to recognize that writing something good takes work.
 But… what is good, anyway?

 Time to throw out “Good” and “Bad” writing.

 Let’s throw out the concepts of good writing and bad writing.
-Those qualifiers aren’t really helpful.
+Those qualifiers aren’t helpful.
 Writing is communication – and yes, there is good and bad communication.
-But the thing that makes a message being communicated good or bad really comes down to, “Was the message received successfully?”
+But the thing that makes a message good or bad comes down to, “Was the message received successfully?”
 Boiled down even further: “Was it understood?”